About Dakota Dave Hull

 On stage or in the recording studio Dave has performed with Utah Phillips, Doc Watson, Robin and Linda Williams, Dave Van Ronk, John Renbourn, Paul Geremia, Spider John Koerner, Cam Waters, Sally Rogers, Butch Thompson, Peter Ostroushko, Garrison Keillor, and Norman Blake, and many others.
 His albums include three with early performing partner Sean Blackburn and six solo efforts (the acclaimed Hull’s Victory and Reunion Rag, both on Flying Fish) with four more, New Shirt, Sheridan Square Rag, The Loyalty Waltz and Time Machine on Arabica Records.
 Airship, a duo album with singer/guitarist/fiddler Pop Wagner was widely praised.
 His three albums with guitar and mandolin ace Kari Larson (Double Cappuccino, Moonbeams and The Goose is Getting Fat, also on Arabica) have become legendary.

-More recently, Dave recorded an album of mostly traditional music duets with the noted guitarist Duck Baker, When You Ask a Girl to Leave Her Happy Home.
+In 2011, Dave recorded an album of mostly traditional music duets with the noted guitarist Duck Baker, When You Ask a Girl to Leave Her Happy Home.
 A book of original compositions, Ragtime Guitar in the Classic American Style came out in 2012.
-A double CD of original compositions, Under the North Star was released in 2013, and 2016 brought two more CDs, the Sacred and Profane set, Heavenly Hope and This Earthly Life.
+A double CD of original compositions, Under the North Star was released in 2013, and 2016 brought two more CDs, the sacred and profane set, Heavenly Hope and This Earthly Life.

 Dave is a recipient of a 2013 Traditional Arts grant from the Minnesota State Arts board.